2022 Newham London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

-Newham has been under Labour control since its creation, besides a period of no overall control from 1968–1971.
+Newham has been under Labour control since its creation, besides a period of no overall control from 1968 to 1971.
 In the most recent election in 2018, Labour won all sixty seats with 67.2% of the vote across the borough.
 The Conservative Party received 15.2% of the vote, the Liberal Democrats received 5.9% of the vote and the Green Party of England and Wales received 5.2% of the vote but none of these won any seats.
 The Labour candidate Rokhsana Fiaz became mayor of Newham in the concurrent mayoral election, succeeding Robin Wales with 73.4% of the vote in the first round.